Mallain23/nodeCapstone/README.md

 ## Using the app

-#### Step one: If it is your first time visiting the site, click "Create an Account" to create your account.
+#### Step one: If it is your first time visiting the site click "Create an Account" to create your account.
 ![Screenshots](https://s12.postimg.org/m3ez5nq25/Screen_Shot_2017-07-27_at_10.50.14_AM.png)

-#### Step two: Fill out each field on the Create an Account Form and then click "Submit".
-Note: Usernames must be unique, so if you have chosen a username that is already in use, you will receive an error notification.
+#### Step two: Fill out each field on the Create an Account Form and then click "Submit."
+Note: Usernames must be unique.
+If you have chosen a username that is already in use you will receive an error notification.
 In this case, choose a different username.

 ![Screenshots](https://s3.postimg.org/cd5fogrk3/Screen_Shot_2017-07-27_at_10.54.12_AM.png)

-#### Step three: Now login to your account by clicking login and entering your username and password.
+#### Step three: Login to your account by clicking "Login" and entering your username and password.
 If you entered your information correctly, you should be directed to your classboard page.
-If it is your first time, your classboard will be empty because you have not added any classes yet!
+If it is your first time visiting the site, your classboard will be empty because you have not added any classes yet!

 ![Screenshots](https://s1.postimg.org/qaqr2ebsv/Screen_Shot_2017-07-27_at_11.30.13_AM.png)
 ![Screenshots](https://s4.postimg.org/co7se6e7x/Screen_Shot_2017-07-27_at_11.30.49_AM.png)